Revolution-Game-Creation-Group/200wordrpg.github.io/index.md

 * **July 1st**: Winners announced

 ### Apply to be a Reader:
-We will be selecting readers to ensure a diverse set of viewpoints, both professionally and personally.
+This year we will have a large group of "Readers" to help narrow down the entries for the Judges.
+Every entry will be read by at least two different Readers.
+The top 50 entries will then be passed to the Judges for final consideration.

 Readers must be:
 * **Dependable.** The reader must commit to reading 100 entries and submit their top choices within the review period (May 30 - Jun 13).
-Readers will have 2 weeks to pick their top entries.Expect to commit 8-10 hours to read through all of the entries; about an hour a day.
+Readers will have 2 weeks to pick their top entries.
+Expect to commit 8-10 hours to read through all of the entries (about an hour a day).
-* **Impartial.** The reader should be open and honest about potential conflicts of interest and willing to recuse themselves when necessary.
+* **Impartial.** The reader should be open and honest about potential conflicts of interest.

 [**__Link to Reader Submission Form__**](https://docs.google.com/forms/d/e/1FAIpQLSfvX0aaLMn6Aww2hwgCV4ZvBMfkgoAwAuaJeCdVHlEAPgGnMw/viewform?usp=sf_link)

 ### Apply to be a Judge:
 We will be selecting judges to ensure a diverse set of viewpoints, both professionally and personally.
+Judges will determine the top 3 winners from among the finalists.

 Judges must be:
 * **Dependable.** The judge must commit to carefully reading about 50 entries and attending 2 Judge Deliberation Meetings.
 Expect to commit 3-4 hours to read through all of the entries.
 Each meeting will be about 2 hours long.
 * **Affable.** The judge should be easy to work with and willing to work with the other judges toward a mutually-agreeable set of winners.